 Instruction to Editor: Please modify the following paragraph of the subclause:

 A Two virtual CS mechanisms shall be provided by the MAC.
 This The first mechanism is referred to as the NAV.
 The NAV maintains a prediction of future traffic on the medium based on duration information that is announced in RTS/CTS frames prior to the actual exchange of data.
-The duration information is also available in the MAC headers of all frames sent during the CP other than short MAC frames and PS-Poll frames with a Duration/ID field that contains an AID value. ,The mechanism for setting the NAV using RTS/CTS in the DCF is described in 9.3.2.4, use of the NAV in PCF is described in 9.4.3.3, and the use of the NAV in HCF is described in 9.19.2.2 and 9.19.3.4.
+The duration information is also available in the MAC headers of all frames sent during the CP other than short MAC frames and PS-Poll frames with a Duration/ID field that contains an AID value.
+In addition, for S1G STAs, the duration information is also available in NDP CTS frames, and in NDP ACK frames with Duration Indication field set to 0.
+The mechanism for setting the NAV using RTS/CTS in the DCF is described in 9.3.2.4, use of the NAV in PCF is described in 9.4.3.3, and the use of the NAV in HCF is described in 9.19.2.2 and 9.19.3.4.
 Additional details regarding NAV usage and update appear in 9.3.2.5, 9.3.2.11, and 9.23.